This is a FAQ repository where you can find answers to many of your questions about ITS and the IT modernization initiative.

 Q: Our agency has significant federal compliance requirements to continue operations.
 How will you ensure systems are maintained in compliance with federal requirements?

-A: ITS will dedicate full-time personnel to a Compliance Office.
-Their focus will be ensuring agencies comply with the various regulatory frameworks.
+A: ITS has dedicated full-time personnel in a Compliance Office.
+Their focus is ensuring agencies comply with the various regulatory frameworks.
 Dedicated personnel for regulatory compliance is a new and critical function for Idaho.

 Q: Compliance is critical.
 Can you be more specific on how ITS will address compliance requirements for my agency?